-Whether you are looking for a therapeutic treatment for stress and injury or just want to relax and unwind, Lifetime Health & Wellness offers a wide range of massage services.
+Whether you are looking for a therapeutic treatment for stress, injury or just want to relax and unwind, Lifetime Health & Wellness offers a wide range of massage services.
 Our therapists combine many different techniques to offer our patients the highest quality bodywork.

 Following the appropriate warm-up, this type of massage focuses on the deeper tissue layers of the body to resolve both chronic and acute pain problems deep within one's structure.
 This type of massage may include other techniques ranging from trigger point therapy or neuromuscular therapy to subtle techniques with myofascial release or strain/counter strain.

 This is the classical massage method used to facilitate and induce the relaxation response, improve circulation, decrease muscle tension, and improve range of motion.
 A traditional Swedish massage includes the following list of strokes: effleurage, petrissage, friction, cross-fiber friction, vibration, percussion, pressure movements such as DMPS (deep muscle press stretch) or stripping and joint movements.

 The goal for this type of massage is to facilitate optimum performance and to prevent injury to an athlete's body during training and/or athletic events.
 It is a practical, specific application of Swedish massage, compressions, deep tissue work, cross-fiber friction, and range of motion movement.
 Sports Massage yields immediate, significant, and verifiable positive results in sports performance, delayed-onset muscle soreness, and injury rehabilitation.